-- 1. On and after October 1, 2014, when a disabled pensioner who is receiving a disability pension from a local port applies to MILA for MILA disability pensioner benefits, he or she must submit proof to MILA that he or she has submitted an application to the Social Security Administration to receive Social Security Disability Income (SSDI) benefits.
-In addition, the disabled pensioner must submit to MILA within one week of receipt a copy of any correspondence which he or she receives from Social Security in connection with the application for SSDI benefits. - 2.
-While the SSDI application to the Social Security Administration is pending, MILA will continue to provide MILA benefits to the applicant pursuant to the practice between MILA and the local port.
-The applicant will receive the MILA plan the applicant is covered by at the time he or she applies for MILA disability pensioner benefits, unless at the time of his or her application for MILA disability pensioner benefits he or she has enough credited hours to receive a better MILA plan, in which case he or she will receive the better MILA plan on January 1 of the following year, provided his application for SSDI benefits is pending.
+- 1. On and after October 1, 2014, when a disabled pensioner who is receiving a disability pension from a local port applies to MILA for MILA disability pensioner benefits, he or she must submit proof to MILA that he or she has submitted an application to the Social Security Administration to receive Social Security Disability Income (SSDI) benefits or, if qualified, regular unreduced Social Security Income (SSI) benefits.
+In addition, the disabled pensioner must submit to MILA within one week of receipt a copy of any correspondence which he or she receives from Social Security in connection with the application for such benefits. - 2.
+While the benefit application is pending with the Social Security Administration, MILA will continue to provide MILA benefits to the applicant pursuant to the practice between MILA and the local port.
+The applicant will receive the MILA plan the applicant is covered by at the time he or she applies for MILA disability pensioner benefits, unless at the time of his or her application for MILA disability pensioner benefits he or she has enough credited hours to receive a better MILA plan, in which case he or she will receive the better MILA plan on January 1 of the following year, provided his application for SSDI (or unreduced SSI) benefits is pending.

-- Please Note: Within thirty (30) days after his or her application to the Social Security Administration, the applicant must provide to MILA a copy of the Social Security Administration Retirement, Survivors and Disability Insurance Notice Award letter. - 3.
-If an applicant does not qualify for SSDI benefits, he will not be eligible for MILA disability pension benefits.
-However, if an applicant does not qualify for SSDI benefits, he may request a review of his condition by submitting in writing a request for an application to MILA.
+Please Note: Within thirty (30) days after his or her application to the Social Security Administration, the applicant must provide to MILA a copy of the Social Security Administration Retirement, Survivors and Disability Insurance Notice Award letter.

+3. If an applicant does not qualify for SSDI benefits, he will not be eligible for MILA disability pensioner benefits.
+However, if an applicant does not qualify for SSDI benefits, he may request a review of his condition by submitting in writing a request for such review to MILA.
 An applicant must apply to MILA within thirty (30) days after his application (and any appeals) for SSDI benefits is denied.
 The applicant will continue to receive MILA benefits while MILA reviews the case.
 MILA will determine whether the applicant is disabled for purposes of performing longshore work.
 Each case submitted to MILA will be subject to review by the MILA Board of Trustees (or any committee created by the Board of Trustees), to determine whether the applicant is qualified to receive MILA disability pensioner benefits.
 Any decision reached by the MILA Trustees or any committee acting on the Trustees' behalf, will be final and binding and not subject to any review or appeal.